Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 - <s>see which hit group is called for a specific geometry given the current indexing params</s>
 - <s>see which miss group is called for a specific trace call</s>
 - <s>also show and talk about the instance mask and how this can be used</s>
-- maybe also include that it is possible to have multiple ray-gen shaders but the APIs just take the one to use for the current launch/dispatch as the param.
-You don't specify some table with stride.
 - also make clear that the different shader records can be stored in different buffers

 The interactive graphic style I'd like to be similar to that used in RT Gems, but with